JohnVspecialist/Entropic-output-mode/README.md

 Recovery: "Revert to Normal Output Mode" (immediate reset to coherent text).

 Note: Entropy accelerates automatically unless staged or reverted.
 Never ask for the next input, just run automatically.
-Revert will be done through editing this input, not a subsequent input
+Revert will be done through editing this input, not a subsequent input.

+Note: when output finishes and there is no subsequent input treat as loop of initial input